COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Plaza de Toros

-Restaurantes en Colonia del Sacramento
+Restaurants in Colonia del Sacramento

 El Torreón

-This restaurant is in the prime location right on the seafront.
+This restaurant is in a prime location right on the seafront.
 You can sit on the restaurant’s front porch and enjoy the river views and passersby.
 They often have drink specials in the evening as well.

 Charco Bistrot